 s a p n a g a n d h i / f o u n d e r

-Her television credits include roles on SCANDAL, AMERICAN HOUSEWIFE and THE FOSTERS.
-Films she can be seen in include indie cult feature, DUST UP and festival circuit darlings THUMPER, IN ABSENTIA, 20 WEEKS and JAM.
 In an effort to negate being typecast, Gandhi co-wrote/co-produced/co-starred in BROAD STROKES (5 Days.
 5 Themes.
 5 Directors.
 40 Comedic Micro-shorts).
-She serves as Editor-in-Chief of the L.A. based film collective We Make Movies and is one half of the nascent musical duo Vatavaran.
+Since then, she has produced several films and series, including SCRAP (directed by Leena Pendharkar and starring Anthony Rapp).
+She also serves as Editor-in-Chief of the L.A. based film collective We Make Movies and is one half of the musical duo Vatavaran.
 Gandhi was born in England, raised all over The States, holds degrees in English and Women’s Studies, and trained at the American Conservatory Theater in San Francisco. sapnagandhi.com

 e r i c m i c h a e l k o c h m e r / f o u n d e r